About the Kaunakakai, Molokai Airport (MKK)

 The Friendly Isle is home to many unique species of flora and fauna which cannot be found in any other part of the world.
-The island is also historically significant as the home of Father Damien de Veuster, a Belgian missionary who was canonized (sainted) in 2009 for his work among the sufferers in the leprosy colony of Kalaupapa, a disease he himself eventually succumbed to.
+The island is also historically significant as the home of Father Damien de Veuster, a Belgian missionary canonized (sainted) in 2009 for his work among the sufferers in the leprosy colony of Kalaupapa, a disease he eventually succumbed to.